 - Borrowers strategically using hard money, often because banks are too slow or unreasonable for the opportunity.

 Hard money is not always the best solution.
 You should consider other options before using hard money.

-Colorado hard money loans for single family, multi-unit residential (2-40 units), operating/occupied commercial , and operating/occupied industrial properties in the Denver Metro Area (residential properties must be non-owner occupied).
+Colorado hard money loans for single family, multi-unit residential (2-40 units), operating/occupied commercial , and operating/occupied industrial properties.
+We offer transparent lower fees and rates.
+Treating people well is important to us.

 Colorado is a wonderful place to live and do business.
 We are happy to be a part of the Denver metro business community.